Vickysug/Bootstrap-Portfolio/README.md

 ## Commits

- * I will be committin often as it allows me to see how my app is progressing and gives me a point to revert to if anything goes wrong.
+ * I will be committing often as it allows me to see how my app is progressing and gives me a point to revert to if anything goes wrong.

 * I will be clear and descriptive in my commit messaging.